 Secured bonds are stated at amortised cost.
-Any premium or discount on issue is added to/deducted from the nominal value of the secured bond and charged or credited to the statement of comprehensive income over the expected life of the secured bond so that the interest charge as adjusted for the amortisation of premium/discount gives a constant yield to maturity.
-Secured bonds are recognised in the financial statements as a liability when the proceeds are received.
+Any premium or discount on issue is added to/deducted from the nominal value of the secured bonds and charged or credited to the statement of comprehensive income over the expected life of the secured bond so that the interest charge as adjusted for the amortisation of premium/discount gives a constant yield to maturity.